Product Design Control (Postgraduate Diploma, L9, 60 ECTS)

 (b) A minimum ordinary bachelor degree (Level 7) in any discipline with minimum two years relevant work-based experience and/or ability, evidenced by an RPL portfolio of prior experience and learning

 (c) Equivalent Qualifications.
 Applicants with equivalent qualifications on the European and International frameworks will also be considered.
-International students must evidence a proficiency in English language for example IELTS 6.0.
+International students must have evidence of a proficiency in the English language for example IELTS 6.0.

 (d) Recognised Prior Learning (RPL) / Special Case Registrations: Prospective participants who do not meet the entry requirements for the programme detailed above, but who may qualify for admission by meeting certain other equivalent criteria, should notify the Flexible Learning Office and request consideration under RPL.
 Please submit your application online and then email all your supporting documents to Springboard@lit.ie